yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 - Sudo user requires a password.
 - The SSH user is not a sudo user.

-Use the **YB Nodes Home Directory** field to specify the home directory of the `yugabyte` user.
+Optionally, use the **YB Nodes Home Directory** field to specify the home directory of the `yugabyte` user.
 The default value is `/home/yugabyte`.

 Enable **Install Node Exporter** if you want the node exporter installed.
 You can skip this step if you have node exporter already installed on the nodes.
 Ensure you have provided the correct port number for skipping the installation.

-The **Node Exporter User** field allows you to override the default Prometheus user.
+The **Node Exporter User** field allows you to override the default prometheus user.
 This is helpful when the user is preprovisioned on nodes (when the user creation is disabled).
 If overridden, the installer checks whether or not the user exists and creates the user if it does not exist.

 Use the **Node Exporter Port** field to specify the port number for the node exporter.
 The default value is 9300.